How To Deal With PTSD And Anxiety

 What is post-traumatic stress disorder?

-According to researchers at the American Psychiatric Association, post-traumatic stress disorder (PTSD) can be defined as a mental health condition that often occurs in people who’ve been through or witnessed a traumatic event.
+According to researchers at the American Psychiatric Association, post-traumatic stress disorder (PTSD) can be defined as a mental health condition that can develop in people who’ve been through or witnessed a traumatic event.
 People living with PTSD frequently experience symptoms that can cause intense emotional, mental, and physical distress, often making it extremely difficult to function in daily life.

 Manage the effects of PTSD flashbacks